 Because PRs and local buyers are also eligible to buy an EC apartment, creating a pent up demand.

-In my opinion, the 5-year MOP mark is probably a good time to sell your EC apartment.
+In my opinion, another 5 to 7 years from the 5-year MOP mark is probably a good time to sell your EC apartment.

 But if you plan to keep it for a longer term – then by all means keep it.